roshakorost/Phial/README.md

                 )
 );
 ```
-You can also add options directly in the application.
+You can also save the data directly from the application.
 Fill specified fields, enter a name and press `ADD` button.

 ## Custom overlay pages
 You can add custom pages that will be available in the overlay.